 Best Wired License Plate Backup Cameras

 Let's start with wired license plate backup cameras.
-This style camera requires you to tap into power from your reverse signal and run a power and video feed to your monitor or in-dash head unit.
+This category of backup camera requires you to tap into power from your reverse signal and run a power and video feed to your monitor or in-dash head unit.
 They're super simple to mount, look great and work well on virtually all vehicles.
+The best part about license plate cameras is their simplified, seamless mounting.

 eRapta ERT11 main